kismetwireless/kismet-web-docs/content/en/docs/api/major_changes.md

 #### Git

 * Added `crypt_bitfield` fields for modern Wi-Fi encryption options.
 Added `crypt_string` for printable versions of the crypt bitfield.
-Older crypset options remain, but are deprecated, and can not accurated represent the full modern encryption options.
+Older crypset options remain, but are deprecated, and can not accurately represent the full modern encryption options.

 * Added common string cache for crypt string and Wi-Fi SSIDs, invisible to the API consumption but optimizing in the background.